Believe (Disturbed album): Background and recording

 With Black Sabbath's August 2001 tour canceled, and Disturbed's opening slot with it, the Chicago quartet planned to use the month following Ozzfest to begin pre-production of their next album while preparing for their own headlining tour.

 That summer, vocalist David Draiman's grandfather, an Orthodox Jew, died in Israel.
 At a young age, Draiman was beloved by his grandfather; however, when Draiman became a heavy metal musician, his elder cut off their communication.
 It was not until the grandfather fell ill that he wished to see his grandson.
 But by the time word got to Draiman, who was on Ozzfest, his grandfather had mere hours to live.
 Regarding his grandfather's death, he noted, "No one could look at the aura I projected over the course of that next week and not feel my pain and those feelings very definitely will present themselves on the record."

 That same month, Draiman had undergone surgery to remove a damaged valve that was causing acid to spill on his vocal cords.
 The successful surgery not only repaired Draiman's voice but also allegedly broadened his vocal range.

 The band entered K's Groovemaster Studios in mid March 2002 to begin recording with producer Johnny K, the man behind their debut album.
 The majority of songs, which reportedly included about 10 at the time, had been written since November the previous year, including "Prayer" which debuted during Ozzfest.

 By mid-April, Disturbed had completed 12 songs for Believe.
 In an interview with MTV, Draiman elaborated how the reevaluating of his own Jewish heritage and compromises of life as a musician affected his writing.
 He noted the album as being "the greatest work we have ever done in our lives" but also expressed concern over how fans would react to the vulnerability and vast expression of emotions showcased on the album.

 Music and lyrics

-As The Sickness, Believe is considered a nu metal album, but stylistically it witnessed the band place more emphases on lead guitar and melodic complexity.
+As The Sickness, Believe has been described as nu metal, but stylistically it witnessed the band place more emphases on lead guitar and melodic complexity.
 This musical progression would follow through on future Disturbed albums where guitar solos would become commonplace.
 While The Sickness focused on heavy compositions, Disturbed's sophomore effort varies more greatly in its range of heaviness and melody, closing with a somber, acoustic ballad entitled "Darkness."
 Singer David Draiman also wished to demonstrate a greater vocal dimension than the intense style he was previously associated with.
 Nevertheless, he described the content of the album as "pure and unadulterated in every sense of the word 'metal'."

 As noted by Draiman, Believe contains overt religious and spiritual themes.
 These were inspired by various experiences such as the September 11 attacks and the recent death of Draiman's Orthodox Jewish grandfather: